Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Skype

-Instead of its popularity wavering like its ancestors, Skype continued to soar.
 It was acquired by Microsoft in 2011 and has been developing constantly under the tech giant since then.
-In 2013, it released its free video messaging service for all major operating systems, indicating just how inclusive and accessible these technologies were becoming.
+By 2013, Skype released its free video messaging service for all major operating systems.

-In fact, the app is supported on a variety of devices by now—from smartphones, computers and tablets to even Xbox consoles and smartwatches.
+Today, this video calling app is supported on a variety of devices—from smartphones, computers and tablets to even Xbox consoles and smartwatches.

-Around 2016-17, Skype also successfully transitioned from its peer-to-peer system to Microsoft Azure’s cloud computing system.
-The constant improvements in devices and Internet connectivity make the app and its industry thrive more.
+Around 2016-17, Skype transitioned from its peer-to-peer system to Microsoft Azure’s cloud computing system.
+The constant improvements in devices and Internet connectivity make the app and the video conferencing industry thrive more.

 2010: Facetime